 Rijeka Gulf Of Kvarner, Croatia Travel Guide

 Rijeka's main public transportation system solely Buses, operated by Autotrolej.
 The city does not feature a metro or tram system.
-The bus network is extensive, covering the city center, surrounding neighborhoods, and connecting to nearby towns and suburbs within the broader Rijeka area.
+The bus the network is extensive, covering the city center, surrounding neighborhoods, and connecting to nearby towns and suburbs within the broader Rijeka area.

 The main hub for city and suburban bus routes is the area around the Rijeka Main Bus Station (Autobusni Kolodvor Rijeka) and Žabica terminal.
 Numerous lines crisscross the city.
 Routes serve the Korzo, train station, ferry port, Trsat Castle, and city beaches.
 Route maps are available at bus stops, the Autotrolej sales point, and on the Autotrolej website.
-Buses generally operate from early morning (around 5 AM) until late evening (around midnight).
+Buses generally operate from early morning (about 5 AM) until late evening (around midnight).
 Frequency varies by line and time of day.
 Main lines operate frequently, every 10-20 minutes, during weekdays.
 Less popular lines or weekend services may be less frequent, running every 30-60 minutes.

 Use Google Maps or Moovit for real-time bus info.
 Purchase K+ card or daily pass for convenience.
 Validate ticket/card upon boarding.
 Confirm bus number and destination.